LKgroup68/infinykernel/tools/readme.md

 This is a hasard number game, already used on LKOS distribution !
 # paint.py
 **NOT USE THIS FILE, IS IN DEVELOPPEMENT**
+# paint.py
+this is for screen if kernel not boot